RichardBrown384/riscos-artworks-js/docs/blend-groups/README.md

 #### Example 9

 In the following example we rotate the order of the vertices of the source path by one.
-Let the vertex labelled **A** represent the first vertex defined in both the source and target paths (as in all previous examples).
+The vertex labelled **A** represents the first vertex defined in both the source and target paths (as in all previous examples).

 We begin by labelling the leftmost upper vertex **A** instead of the lower leftmost and observe the interpolation